 The more you play Living Forgotten Realms, the faster your characters gain experience and levels, so over time, the spread of character levels across the campaign becomes quite wide.
 This isn't usually a problem for groups that primarily play at home or who get together with mostly the same group of people, but it causes problems for public events.
-It can be quite difficult to form tables at conventions where not everyone has a character in the same level band.
+It can be quite difficult to form tables at conventions since players show up with a wide variety of different characters.
 Players also need to take time away from the campaign to deal with real life, and it's disappointing to return after a few months' absence to discover that all your friends are now much higher level and you can no longer play together.